 - As a middle-ranking conservator, you could earn a salary of around £30,000 to £40,000.

 - With a specialism and experience it may be possible to earn in excess of £50,000.

 Furniture restorer salaries vary depending on a range of factors, including your location, type of employer and the sector you work in, as well as your skills and experience.
 If you're self-employed or working on a freelance basis, it's important that you have the necessary skills to promote your own work and build a network of contacts.

 Working hours are generally 9am to 5pm if you work for a company, although you may have to put in extra hours when finishing a project to deadline.

 Self-employed conservators/restorers tend to work more varied hours to meet client needs.

 What to expect

-- Work is often based in a workshop environment, and practitioners may either work alone or share the space with other furniture conservators and restorers.
+- You'll typically be based in a workshop environment, either working alone or sharing space with other furniture conservators and restorers.

-- Most furniture conservators and restorers stay in one job for a long period and there are low levels of movement from one job to another.
+- Most furniture conservators and restorers stay in the same job for a long period.
+There are low levels of movement from one job to another.